top of page

 Marina DiMaggio barely survived the firebombing of Japan during World War II, followed by deportation to equally ravaged Germany after the war.
 From these harsh and humble beginnings, she went on to become a well-known dancer in Europe and an acclaimed restaurateur in California.
 But she had never talked about that difficult past with her family.
 In her 80s, she decided the time had come to tell that story.

-A memoir by Marina DiMaggio
+A memoir by Marina DiMaggio, written by Al Desetta, memoir ghostwriter.

 Many thanks to Al Desetta.
 Now my children and grandchildren will know the full story of my life.”